How do I enroll in Cross Country?

 Is there a fee to join Cross Country?

-No. However, the program is SOLEY FUNDED by donations from athletes.
-A small donation of $225 is asked at the parent meeting to pay for coaches’ stipends, uniforms, transportation, equipment, etc.
+No. However, the program is SOLELY FUNDED by donations from athletes.
+A small donation is asked at the parent meeting to pay for coaches’ stipends, uniforms, transportation, equipment, etc.

 Do I have to join track if I run Cross Country?